Minecraft: Story Mode: Development and releases

-Stauffer stated that the game's story would be aimed as family-friendly, similar to the films The Goonies or Ghostbusters; their intended content would be equivalent to a PG-13 or PEGI-12 rating.
-A number of the voice actors are alumni of such films of the 1980s such as Corey Feldman who starred in The Goonies, and the game includes various references to these types of films.
+Stauffer stated that Minecraft: Story Modes story would be aimed as family-friendly, similar to the films The Goonies or Ghostbusters; their intended content would be equivalent to a PG-13 or PEGI-12 rating.
+A number of the voice actors are alumni of such films of the 1980s, like Corey Feldman who starred in The Goonies, and the game includes various references to these types of films.
 Stauffer reflected that while Telltale's more recent games like The Walking Dead were more mature stories, their original adventure games like Sam & Max and Strong Bad's Cool Game for Attractive People were written as family-friendly, and that they consider their approach to Minecraft: Story Mode as "part of our DNA".
-The story was aimed to be accessible to both existing players of Minecraft – both novice and advanced players – and to new audiences outside of the game.
+The story was aimed to be accessible to both existing players of Minecraft – both novice and advanced players – and to new audiences.

 Minecraft: Story Mode was formally announced in December 2014 as a collaboration project between Mojang and Telltale; the announcement was presented as an interactive adventure game named "Info Quest II".
 Its first trailer was released during the Minecon 2015 convention in early July.
-The game was planned for a five-episode series for release on Android, iOS, Windows, OS X, PlayStation and Xbox consoles in late 2015; Telltale also released the game for the Wii U, only a month after the original Minecraft first came to a Nintendo platform.
+Minecraft: Story Mode was planned as a five-episode series for release on Android, iOS, Windows, OS X, PlayStation and Xbox consoles in late 2015; Telltale also released it for the Wii U, only a month after the original Minecraft first came to a Nintendo platform.
 It was also the first time a Telltale title had been released on a Nintendo platform since Back to the Future: The Game.
 In addition, Minecraft: Story Mode – The Complete Adventure, incorporating both the main episodes and downloadable content, was announced for the Nintendo Switch.

 The series released for most systems on October 13, 2015, with the PlayStation Vita and Wii U versions to follow at a later date.
-A season pass of the game was available for purchase on October 27, 2015, which allows the player to access the other four episodes once they are released.
-Retail versions of the game were released on October 27, 2015.
+A season pass was available for purchase on October 27, 2015, which allows the player to access the other four episodes once they released.
+Retail versions were released on October 27, 2015.